fatimakoli/gis_tutorials/31_Geoprocessing_and_Analysis_in_ArcMap.md

 **SET A PROJECTED COORDINATE SYSTEM IN ADVANCE.** The projection for this lab will matter as we will be calculating area, which is only possible/accurate when calculated in a projected coordinate system.
 Right-click the data frame (the white space where you would typically see the map in ArcMap), select `Data Frame Properties...` > `Coordinate System` (tab).
 Search for or nvaigate to `NAD 1983 State Plane NY Long Island` (feet or meters, but just remember which one you selected and use that going forward!).
 Select that projection and click `Apply`, then `OK`.

 Add the three shapefiles (transform them to the projected coordinate system as you add them!!) and the table to the data frame/table of contents.
+(Note: Transform them just means to select Close when it gives you a Transformation warning.
+This does not mean to go into the Catalog and change the properties of the shapefile.
+If you do that, your buffers will end up filling the entire screen.
+If we wanted to convert a layer into a different projection, we would have to use a tool called Project.
+We don't need that in this context, but we will learn that in a future session.)

 **Join** the`TRACTS` shapefile to the `UnderFivePopulation` table.